cabo/voucher/draft-richardson-anima-rfc8366bis.md

    name:         iana-voucher-assertion-type
    namespace:    urn:ietf:params:xml:ns:yang:iana-voucher-assertion-type
    prefix:       ianavat
+   maintained by IANA: Y
    reference:    RFC XXXX
 ~~~~

 ## The Media Types Registry {#vcj}

-This document registers a new media type in the "Media Types"
-registry {{RFC6838}}.
-IANA has registered the following:
+This document requests IANA to update the following "Media Types" entry to point to the RFC number that will be assigned to this document:

 Type name:
 : application